isomerpages/mindef-ndp2022/_about/Advisories.md

 permalink: /about/advisories
 description: ""
 ---
+#### Public Footpath Closure in the Vicinity of The Float @ Marina Bay

+For motorists and commuters who are intending to travel to the Marina Bay area, please note that there will be road closures in the vicinPedestrians who are intending to travel to the Marina Bay area, please note that there will be public footpath closures in the vicinity of the Float on 30 Jul 2022 and 9 Aug 2022.
+Click <a href="/files/NDP Public Footpath Closure Advisory.pdf" target="_blank">here</a> for details.

 #### Advisory for Visitors to Heartland Celebration Carnivals

 For visitors to the Heartland Celebration Carnivals, please click here for essential information on what to prepare for your visit and the vaccination-differentiated measures.
 Click <a href="/files/Heartlands Celebration Carnival Admission Advisory.pdf" target="_blank">here</a> for details.